The Chequer Board

-The Chequer Board is a novel by Nevil Shute, first published in the United Kingdom in 1947 by William Heinemann Ltd. The novel deals with the question of racism within the US forces during World War II and portrays black characters with sympathy and support.
+The Chequer Board is a novel by English writer Nevil Shute, first published in the United Kingdom in 1947 by William Heinemann Ltd. The novel deals with the question of racism within the US forces during World War II and portrays black characters with sympathy and support.
 Shute began writing The Chequer Board in September 1945 and completed it in February 1946.

 Plot summary

 "This novel may shock you, but not for any of the usual reasons.
 The clear vision of this swift-moving, heart-warming story will give you a glimpse of what the brotherhood of man might mean."